rudderlabs/rudderstack-profiles-basic-example/README.md

 | rid0379ebf6a4cc85cedbf436efe9bb422d | anonymous_id | 30           |
 | rid0386089d15c9669fec23c6835fdf2ac6 | anonymous_id | 24           |
 | rid0386089d15c9669fec23c6835fdf2ac6 | user_id      | 1            |

+## Conclusion
+You are now up and running with Profiles!
+When used with the RudderStack Platform, these profiles can be used to create audiences and sync customer360 data to tools like Salesforce, Braze, HubSpot, or Klaviyo.
+They can also be used for paid advertising audience creation in Google Ads, Facebook, or other tools.
+Lastly, they can be used for other personalizations like: search powered by Algolia, chat powered by Intercom, or subscriptions managed by Stripe — along with MANY more applications.

 ## Learn More
 Profile Builder (PB) <a href="https://rudderlabs.github.io/pywht">public docs</a>